Denmark proposes funding social housing through government bonds

-COPENHAGEN, June 21 The Danish government on Wednesday proposed paying for the construction and renovation of social housing beginning in 2018 through the issuance of government bonds rather than mortgages.
+COPENHAGEN, June 21 (Reuters) - The Danish government on Wednesday proposed paying for the construction and renovation of social housing beginning in 2018 through the issuance of government bonds rather than mortgages.

 "Financing renovation and construction of social housing through government bonds instead of mortgages will result in cost reductions.
 In addition it will increase the transparency of the government's liabilities," transport, building and housing minister Ole Birk Olesen said in a stock exchange announcement.